deckgo/deckdeckgo/README.md

 ## Getting Started

-Start you new presentation by following the quick  👉 [Getting Started guide](https://docs.deckdeckgo.com/docs) 👈
+Start you new presentation using our 👉 [online Editor](https://deckdeckgo.com) 👈 or as a developer by following the quick  👉 [Getting Started guide](https://docs.deckdeckgo.com/docs) 👈

 ## Documentation